centria/console/docs/part0.md

 You can create an SSH key pair with the command **ssh-keygen**.
 The command asks for a password and a location for the key.
 We recommend not changing the default location of a key pair without a specific reason.
 The default location is the **.ssh** folder in the current user's home directory.

-<div class="warning">Always use a password when creating an SSH key pair.
-If you use an SSH key with the department's servers, you have to set a password according to the department's rules.</div>
+Always use a password when creating an SSH key pair.
+If you use an SSH key with the department's servers, you have to set a password according to the department's rules.

 ```
 user@hal9000$ ssh-keygen